-There is bright news for both homeowners and businesses who are ready to make 2021 the year they finally go solar – the 26% federal tax credit has been extended for another two years!
-In addition to reduced solar panel prices and ever-increasing rates from sources of traditional electricity, this tax credit makes 2021 the best year to go solar.
+There is bright news for both homeowners and businesses who are ready to make 2022 the year they finally go solar – the 26% federal tax credit was extended last year and will be accessible until the end of 2022!
+In addition to reduced solar panel prices and ever-increasing rates from sources of traditional electricity, this tax credit makes 2022 the best year to go solar.

 - The solar Investment Tax Credit (ITC) was scheduled to drop from 26% to 22% at the start of 2021.
-Instead, the credit will remain available at 26% for both homeowners and businesses for solar projects constructed in the next two years.
+Instead, the credit remains available at 26% for both homeowners and businesses for solar projects constructed in the next two years.

 - An uncapped 26% federal tax credit on residential solar electric (PV) systems remains in effect through the end of 2022.
 2023 will see a step-down to 22%, and the tax credit is currently scheduled to end completely in 2024 unless new legislation is passed.

 - In 2022, businesses can get a 26% federal investment tax credit in addition to state rebates.

 - Businesses can also take bonus depreciation on solar projects, accelerating the return on investment even more.

 Read on for more specifics about each incentive.